RobertKozak/MonoMobile.Views/README.markdown

 	[Order]			- makes the order the elements are rendered more explicit [Section]		- starts a new section to hold elements [Skip] 			- ignore this field or property
+	[CellView]		- used to tell the framework which view to use to render a cell.
-	[View]			- used with lists of ViewModels to tell it which view to use to render [Theme]			- specify a theme to apply to this element or at the Class level all elements in view Themes can be stacked.
+	[View]			- used to decorate an object to tell it which view to use.
+	[Theme]			- specify a theme to apply to this element or at the Class level all elements in view Themes can be stacked.